 Kerr is a stickler for natural foods and vows to stay away from "anything that’s genetically modified or not farmed ethically," she tells StyleCaster.
 As a result, one of her favorite dinners is roast chicken and vegetables and a glass of organic wine.
 When you throw "organic" in front of alcohol, it makes it seem so much more forgiving, doesn't it?

-In an exclusive interview, Maxwell told us that for her, moderation is key and that she doesn't cut out any one food group entirely.
+In an exclusive interview, the Victoria's Secret model told us that for her, moderation is key and that she doesn't cut out any one food group entirely.
 She keeps lunch and dinner relatively similar, opting for a protein and a green—think fish and spinach—each meal.

 In that same interview, Skriver told us eerily similar sentiments—no depriving herself of food groups, just moderation.
 Her go-to meals generally consist of a protein, a vegetable, and a grain, like chicken, spinach, and brown rice.